HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/flint_stone.md

 # Trivia

-- The Flint Stone was designed by Hasanger, but the logo on it was designed by Katloo.
 - Before [v0.13.0](https://github.com/HasangerGames/suroi/releases/tag/v0.13.0), the Flint Stone didn't drop any loot.
   - If the code was edited to make it destructible, it still wouldn't drop any loot.
 - The name "Flint Stone" is a play on words that references the animated sitcom _The Flintstones_.